ietf-rats-wg/eat/draft-ietf-rats-eat.md

 EAT also signs the nonce that gives freshness at this time.
 Since these claims are signed for every EAT generated, they can include things that vary over time like GPS location.

-DevID secures the device identity fields by having them signed by the manufacturer of the device sign them into a certificate.
+DevID secures the device identity fields by having them signed by the manufacturer of the device into a certificate.
 That certificate is created once during the manufacturing of the device and never changes so the fields cannot change.

 So in one case the signing of the identity happens on the device and the other in a manufacturing facility,